Thales Underwater Systems

 Thales Underwater Systems or TUS (formerly Thomson Sintra ASM, Thomson CSF DASM and then Thomson Marconi Sonar) is a subsidiary of the French defense electronics specialist Thales Group.
-It was created in 2001 and belongs to its naval division.
+It was founded in 2001 and belongs to its naval division.
 It specializes in the development and manufacturing of sonar systems for submarines, surface warships and aircraft, as well as communications masts and systems for submarines.
 Its headquarters are located in Sophia Antipolis, France.

-Thales Underwater Systems is made up of three branches: TUS SAS in France with sites at Brest and Aubagne (PONS); TUS Ltd in the United Kingdom with sites at Cheadle Heath and Templecombe; and finally TUS Pty in Australia.
+Thales Underwater Systems is made up of three branches: TUS SAS in France with sites in Brest and Aubagne; TUS Ltd. in the United Kingdom with sites in Cheadle Heath and Templecombe; and finally TUS Pty in Australia.
 It nonetheless operates as a single company.

-The company had annual sales of €400 million in 2006 and employed around 2,100 people.
+The company generated €400 million in revenue in 2006 and employed around 2,100 people.

 Background

 In 1996, Thomson Marconi Sonar was formed by the merger of the sonar systems businesses of French defence electronics specialist Thomson-CSF and British company GEC-Marconi after the payment of a balance by the latter.
 It was 50.1% owned by Thomson-CSF and 49.9% by GEC-Marconi.
-Denis Ranque was appointed as CEO of the joint venture.
+Denis Ranque was appointed CEO of the joint venture.
 The new company would head 3 operational entities: